 Three trends for customers and the digital workspace

-Before we get into Workspace 365’s relationship with MSPs, it’s good to understand three big trends we notice in our conversations with (potential) customers, that influence both the way we develop our workspace, and the way we collaborate with our partners.
+Before we get into Workspace 365’s relationship with MSPs and VARs, it’s good to understand three big trends we notice in our conversations with (potential) customers, that influence both the way we develop our workspace, and the way we collaborate with our partners.

 Trend 1: SaaSification of the application landscape